rwilson504/Blogger/power-pages-last-successful-login/power-pages-last-successful-login.md

 ### Create WebAPI Settings
 Create two Site Settings that will enable the webapi for the Contact record and alow access to the adx_identity_lastsuccessfullogin which is the logical name for the field displayed on the Contact form.

+Note: In the site settings below we are using the out of the box column provided in the default portal solution.
+You are not required to use that field, you can use your own custom date column and use the logical name of that column here instead.

 | Name  | Value |
 |-------|-------|